St Winifred’s Catholic Primary School

 - Attend coordinator meetings arranged by the Education Commission.

 All planning and assessment materials can be found on the curriculum teachers shared area> shared RE

 In each classroom there should be:

 TWTL children’s text books (appropriate to the age of the class), God’s Story, Bibles (including Children’s bibles, Graphic Bible) age appropriate story books, cloths in liturgical colours (green, purple, red, white).
 Key words for the current RE topic should be visible.
+The termly values displayed.